The Latest Sleep Apnea Devices and Treatment Options: A Complete List

 You’re certainly not the only one struggling with sleep apnea and finding a treatment that works for you.

-When CPAP came along, it’s was a godsend.
-It uses an air pump and face mask to apply mild air pressure which helps the airway to stay open during sleep.
+CPAP (Continuous Positive Airway Pressure) uses an air pump and face mask to apply mild air pressure which helps keep the airway open during sleep.
+It’s one of the most effective treatments for sleep apnea and can be a real-life changer.

-Some find the mask uncomfortable while others complain about the blowing air, system leaks, dry nose, red eye, and nasal congestion.
+Some find the CPAP mask uncomfortable while others complain about the blowing air, system leaks, dry nose, red eye, and nasal congestion.
+The noise may also be nuisance for the sleep of the patient and a bedmate.

 So, while CPAP is great when it’s working, it doesn’t work for everyone.